The official national language in Uganda is English. Other languages spoken include Ganda or Luganda, Nilo-Saharan languages, Swahili and Arabic.

 240 volts British Standard - usually 3-pin square plugs.
 Some lodges and camps have power only at certain times of the day.
 Camera and video charging facilities are often centralised and you’ll need your own charger.

 It is your responsibility to obtain visas.
 A single entry visa is issued for US$50.
-British passport holders must now apply on line in order to receive visas upon arrival: https://visas.immigration.go.ug/
+It is now a requirement to apply on line in order to receive visas upon arrival: https://visas.immigration.go.ug/

 Mobile phone coverage & Wi-Fi